 The need to conserve weaker stocks by reducing fishing effort sometimes results in foregone yield from more productive stocks.
-This can result in escapement goals being exceeded, which is sometimes referred to as overescapement or overcompensation.
+This can result in escapement goals being exceeded and resulting in reduced productivity for the stock, which is sometimes referred to as overescapement or overcompensation.
 The potential for overescapement to reduce future yields through density dependent processes is considered by ADF&G in publications by Clark et al. 2007 and McKinley et al. 2020.

-5.5.1.1.
+5.5.1.1.1.
 Abundance data